Farukh-Nizamani/Power-BI-Projects/README.md

 <br>

--- Navigation: Drill-Throughs and Drill-Downs for granular Data Exploration, and a navigation bar to move between pages.
+-- Navigation: Drill-Throughs and Drill-Downs for granular Data Exploration, and a navigation bar to move between pages

 <br>
 -- Guidance: Custom Tooltip pages and Help-Tooltips for on-hover insights